 For information on Editorial Policies for journal publication refer to http://www.keaipublishing.com/en/authors-and-editors/editorial-policies/

 This journal operates a double blind review process.
-All contributions are sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
+All contributions will be initially assessed by the editor for suitability for the journal.
+Papers deemed suitable are then typically sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
 The Editor is responsible for the final decision regarding acceptance or rejection of articles.
-The Editor's decision is final.
-For more information on the types of peer review, please visit: https://www.elsevier.com/reviewers/peer-review.
+The Editor?s decision is final.
+More information on types of peer review.

 Use of word processing software